Art Career Advice That Will Make You Successful

-My friends at FASO make some of the industry’s websites for artists and publish the art marketing newsletter, FineArtViews.com.
+My friends at FASO.com make some of the industry’s websites for artists and publish the art marketing newsletter, FineArtViews.com.
 It includes original art career advice articles plus syndication of top posts from art marketing authors like me.

 A key component to operating a successful small business is to grow consumer interest in it.
 You can and should work at promoting your business in a manner befitting it.
-Self-promotion is important to the process.
+Self-promotion is essential to the process.

 It’s not enough to be busy.
 Being busy on the wrong things is a career killer.
-It’s not enough to have great intentions either.
+It’s not sufficient to have great intentions either.
 To gain success, you must make the right choices about what to do and act on them first. bdavey.co/things

 I don’t know any artists who are starving.
 I do know some who feel like their careers are kind of on a starvation diet due to lack of sales.
 The biggest reason why art does not sell is that not enough qualified buyers see it. bdavey.co/found

 Direct buying collectors help you make more money and sustain your career.
-Collectors are important because they represent potential sales of many pieces to the same person.
+Collectors are critical because they represent potential sales of many pieces to the same person.
 They also are your best source for referrals to other collectors, or to opportunities that would not be open to you otherwise.
-A devoted fan may make introductions to people who can make a big impact on your career.
+A devoted fan may make introductions to people who can make a significant impact on your career.
 You don’t get this from the casual art buyer. bdavey.co/lifetime

 The lifeblood of any business is customers.
-They are what make the difference between a hobby and a business.
+They are what make the difference between a hobby and business.
 Whether you are a dentist, a plumber, a hairdresser, or an artist, you share a common problem.
 How do I find enough customers to grow my business?
 If you want to keep the doors open, you must have customers. bdavey.co/lifeblood

 Inspiration exists, but it has to find you working. — Pablo Picasso

-If the art you currently produce is not selling well, you might find yourself using research to find bestselling art subjects.
+If the art you currently produce is not selling well, you might find yourself using research to find best-selling art subjects.
 If that is the case, you may inadvertently overlook other reasons why your art is not selling. bdavey.co/sellsbest

 Today, you have the tools to shape your reputation and improve your art business.
 Websites, blogs, email marketing, publicity, and press releases can go a long way towards defining who you are as an artist.
-There are many ways to get notice on art websites and blogs.
+There are many ways to get noticed on art websites and blogs.
 Look for opportunities for feature stories, interviews, or human-interest angles for highlighting you and your work.
 Become an active participant in online discussions and forums that are of interest to your target audience. bdavey.co/thorough

 - 7 Simple Questions to Make Your Art Career Amazing